Accesibilidad_M Sorolla

 OBJECTIVES

-• Strengthen the social function of museums.
+• Strengthen the social function of museums from a gender and intersectional approach.

 • Improve the management of museum institutions in the region.